Natural resources and environmental related job listings. Includes internships, graduate fellowships, faculty positions and scholarships.

 Last Date to Apply

-Valid driver's license, get along well with others in a field setting, with or without reasonable accommodations, hike 8-12 miles per day for up to 10 days in a row, interact professionally with the public, camp for extended periods of time, experience navigating using a GPS and map in remote settings, experience with 4x4 trucks and driving in rugged conditions, ability to follow a rigid protocol and record detailed data in a field setting, and experience entering data into excel spreadsheets or access databases.
-Live wildlife capture experience is recommended, but not required.
-Experience identifying plants (primarily berries) or the ability to identify them using a key is also recommended.
+Valid driver's license, get along well with others in a field setting, with or without reasonable accomidations, hike 10-15 miles per day for up to 9 days in a row, interact professionally with the public, camp for extended periods of time, experience navigating using a GPS and map in remote settings, experience with 4x4 trucks and driving in rugged conditions, ability to follow a rigid protocol and record detailed data in a field setting, and experience entering data into Microsoft Excel and Access.
+Ideal technicians will have intensive experience following complex remote camera deployment procedures.
+Live wildlife capture experience is beneficial, but not required.
 Undergraduate degree in a natural resource field is preferred.
+Wilderness First Aid/CPR certification is also preferred.

-If interested, send a resume/CV and cover letter with contact information for 3 references as one attachment to Matt Nelson (email@example.com).
+If interested, send a resume/CV and cover letter with contact information for 3 references as one attachment to Matt Nelson (firstname.lastname@example.org) by 5:00pm (PST) on February 19, 2019.
+Late applications will not be reviewed.
 Excellent cover letters clearly demonstrate how you meet each of the qualifications required for the position.